dkaech/gendivunveiled/README.md

 - `STRUCTURE`: Files for STRUCTURE analysis of GBS and MSAS data based on extended *L. perenne* sample set.
 Files with the suffix `f` contain cluster memberships of pure and `gbs_topweide_priors_man.txt` of the mixed samples.
 - `VCF`: VCF files of the multispecies (`MSAS/MS/`, `MSAS/SA/`, `MSAS/SAMS/`) and the *L. perenne* (`GBS/`, `MSAS/extended_loper/`) sample set.
 - `BAM_headers`: Headers of the BAM files of the multispecies (`MSAS/MS/`, `MSAS/SA/`, `MSAS/SAMS/`) and the *L. perenne* (`GBS/`, `MSAS/extended_loper/`) sample set.
+- `MSAS reference sequences`: Reference sequences used for multispecies sample set.

 ## 📈 Results Overview